openprovider/op-whmcs-sslpanel-bundle/README.md

-#  NOT MAINTAINED #
+#  Deprecated - please use the [new SSL module](https://github.com/openprovider/Openprovider-WHMCS-SSL) #
-**The Openprovider WHMCS SSL Module is not actively maintained and may not be compatible with latest versions of WHMCS and PHP.
-Users are encouraged to fork and develop the current module to meet their needs.
-We plan to resume development of the module in the future, however we don't have an ETA at this point.**
+**This Openprovider WHMCS SSL module is no longer actively maintained and may not be compatible with the latest versions of WHMCS or PHP.
+We recommend using [our new SSL module](https://github.com/openprovider/Openprovider-WHMCS-SSL).**

 ### Openprovider WHMCS SSL Bundle ###